fhildeb/lukso-node-guide/docs/theory/node-operation/disk-management.md

 ## Logical Volume Manager

-LVM is a storage management system that allows you to manage disk space flexibly.
-It enables the grouping of multiple physical disks into a single pool of storage, called a volume group, from which logical volumes are created.
-Using LVM is especially useful if you're planning to run multiple nodes, expect storage growth, or want to avoid re-partitioning, as it allows:
+LVM is a storage management system that offers flexibility in managing disk space.
+It allows pooling of several physical disks into a consistent storage pool, known as a volume group, from which logical volumes are created.
+The system is especially useful for those planning for several nodes, expecting storage growth, and avoiding re-partitioning, as it allows:

 - Easy resizing of partitions
 - Grouping storage across multiple physical disks